More about: 10 Things to Do in New York City in the Fall

 - Floor: 86

-- Views: Chrysler Building, Rockefeller Center, 5th Avenue and from afar One World Building
+- Views: Chrysler Building, Rockefeller Center, 5th Avenue, and One World Building in the distance

 - Top of the Rock